Battle of Taranto: Influence on Pearl Harbor

 It is likely the Imperial Japanese Navy's staff carefully studied the Taranto raid during planning for the attack on Pearl Harbor, as both attacks faced similar issues attacking a shallow harbour.
 Japanese Lieutenant Commander Takeshi Naito, the assistant naval attaché to Berlin, flew to Taranto to investigate the attack firsthand.
 Naito subsequently had a lengthy conversation with Commander Mitsuo Fuchida about his observations in October 1941.
 Fuchida led the Japanese attack on 7 December 1941.
-More significant, perhaps, was a Japanese military mission to Italy in May 1941.
-A group of IJN officers visited Taranto and had lengthy discussions with their Italian Navy opposite numbers.
+A group of IJN officers visited Taranto in May 1941 and had lengthy discussions with their Italian Navy opposite numbers.
 However, the Japanese had been working on shallow-water solutions since early 1939, with various shallow ports as the notional targets, including Manila, Singapore, Vladivostok, and Pearl Harbor.
 In the early 1930s, as their Type 91 aerial torpedo entered service, the Japanese used a breakaway wooden nose to soften its impact with the water.
 As early as 1936, they perfected breakaway wooden fins for added aerial stability.

 The Japanese attack on Pearl Harbor was a considerably larger operation than Taranto.
-All six Imperial Japanese fleet carriers, each one equipped with an air wing having over twice the number of planes of any British carrier, took part.
-It resulted in far more devastation: seven American battleships were sunk or disabled, and several other warships were destroyed or damaged.
+All six Imperial Japanese fleet carriers, each one equipped with an air wing having over twice the number of planes of any British carrier, took part; seven American battleships were sunk or disabled, and several other warships were destroyed or damaged.
 The U.S. Navy thereafter designed its fleet operations in the Pacific Ocean around its carriers instead of its battleships as capital ships.
 Battleships were found to be less useful in the expanses of the Pacific than in the confines of the Mediterranean; the older ships were too slow to escort the carriers and were chiefly used as fire support for amphibious operations.